Table of Contents

 There is no predetermined list of conditions for which a cannabis medicine can be prescribed.
 Medicinal cannabis treatment may be prescribed for any condition where the prescribing doctor feels there is a medical need.
 Eligibility to be prescribed medicinal cannabis is assessed on an individual basis by taking into account many factors in a patient’s history.

-To understand whether you may be eligible for medicinal cannabis therapy, please speak to one or our qualified doctors or our team of experts.
+To understand whether you may be eligible for medicinal cannabis therapy, please speak to one of the team for a FREE personalised eligibility assessment.